 Ralf Schumacher, then, not having bigger targets at his disposal, lashes out at Eddie Irvine who has always criticised him:

-"Eddie as a driver is poor and wants to earn a lot.
-He did well to retire, so he can enjoy the money he has put in his safe".
+"Eddie is a poor driver and wants to make a lot of money.
+He was right to retire, so he can enjoy the money he has put in his safe".

-The FW25 ran its first laps after 14.30.
+The FW25 runs its first laps after 2:30 pm.
 It is difficult to give an immediate impression.
-"In a few days, after some more in-depth tests," Montoya concluded, "we will be able to make some valid judgements.
-If a car is good you can tell very quickly.
+"In a few days, after some more in-depth tests," Montoya concludes, "we will be able to make some valid judgments.
+You can tell very quickly if a car is good".
 In 2002, Williams, BMW, Ralf Schumacher and Montoya had to suffer the superiority of the Maranello cars and its drivers.
-Now, also taking advantage of regulatory changes, they hope to make 0 big hit.
+Now, also taking advantage of the regulatory changes, they hope to do a lot better.
 But they are not saying so and are waiting for the response from the track.
-On Monday 3 February 2003, Ferrari takes to the track with the old F2002s that will run the first three Grands Prix.
+On Monday, February 3, 2003, Ferrari takes to the track with the old F2002s that will run the first three Grands Prix.
 Williams tests the FW25s that have just come out of the Grove stables and will run the entire season.
-In Barcelona, Montmeló circuit, the two great rivals of last year savour the taste of the challenge again: Michael Schumacher and Rubens Barrichello against Ralf Schumacher and Juan Pablo Montoya.
+In Barcelona, at the Montmeló circuit, the two great rivals of last year savour the taste of the challenge again: Michael Schumacher and Rubens Barrichello against Ralf Schumacher and Juan Pablo Montoya.
 At the end of the day, the fastest lap is the one set by Rubens Barrichello, 1'16"900.
 The rivals' best time is set by Juan Pablo Montoya, 1'18"511: 1.6 seconds difference.
 An abyss.
-Between the two German brothers the gap is similar: Michael sets the second fastest time behind his team-mate, 1'17"282, Ralf the tenth, lapping in 1'18"725.
+Between the two German brothers the gap is similar: Michael sets the second fastest time behind his teammate, 1'17"282, Ralf the tenth, lapping in 1'18"725.
 The comment from the Maranello team is without emphasis:

-The Anglo-German team is looking for the reliability of the new, very powerful Bmw engine, which with Juan Pablo Montoya completes 41 laps and with Ralf Schumacher arrives at 62 (the Spanish Grand Prix includes 65).
-The two Ferrari drivers cover more kilometres than their rivals: 64 laps for the Brazilian, even 88 for the German, spent evaluating the behaviour of the Bridgestones and testing a few solutions that will end up on the new single-seater.
+The Anglo-German team is looking for the reliability of the new, very powerful Bmw engine, which with Juan Pablo Montoya completes 41 laps and with Ralf Schumacher arrives at 62 (in the Spanish Grand Prix the laps are 65).
+The two Ferrari drivers cover more kilometres than their rivals: 64 laps for the Brazilian, 88 for the German, spent evaluating the behaviour of the Bridgestones and testing a few solutions that will end up on the new single-seater.
 Behind the usual two, still uncatchable for everyone, comes Cristiano Da Matta with the Toyota (1'17'563).
-A rookie in Formula 1 (he is 2002 Formula Cart champion), this 29-year-old Brazilian has so far done very well in testing.
-Fourth place goes to the Italian Jarno Trulli (1'17"778), who is growing the Renault.
-Next, Jenson Button (BAR-Honda, 1'17"826), Nick Heidfeld (Sauber-Petronas, 1'17"907), Antonio Pizzonia (Jaguar, 1'18"079), Jacques Villeneuve (BAR-Honda, 1'18"342), the two Williams-Bmw and finally Alain McNish (Renault, 1'19"203).
-Engines off at Jordan, which has not yet made official the name of the driver who will flank Giancarlo Fisichella.
+A rookie in Formula 1 (he is the 2002 Formula Kart champion), this 29-year-old Brazilian has so far done very well in testing.
+Fourth place goes to the Italian Jarno Trulli (1'17"778), who is helping Renault to improve.
+Next, Jenson Button (BAR-Honda, 1'17"826), Nick Heidfeld (Sauber-Petronas, 1'17"907), Antonio Pizzonia (Jaguar, 1'18"079), Jacques Villeneuve (BAR-Honda, 1'18"342), the two Williams-Bmws and finally Allan McNish (Renault, 1'19"203).
+Engines off at Jordan, which has not yet made official the name of the driver who will be alongside Giancarlo Fisichella.
 The candidature of Englishman Ralph Firman, 27 years old, former Formula 3 champion, is emerging.
 In any case, at Maranello they deny any interest in Felipe Massa as test driver.
-The confrontation in Barcelona between Ferrari and Williams-Bmw will continue until Thursday 6 February 2003.
-The next day all attentions will shift to Maranello, where the new Ferrari will be presented, which will then make its debut on Monday 10 February 2003 on the private Fiorano track.
+The confrontation in Barcelona between Ferrari and Williams-Bmw will continue until Thursday, February 6, 2003.
+The next day all attention will shift to Maranello, where the new Ferrari will be presented, which will then make its debut on Monday, February 10, 2003, on the private Fiorano track.
 Formula 1 is not against the principles of Islam.
 It is the world that revolves around it that leads to sin.
-So it is better to prevent it, thought the Bahraini Parliament, at the cost of giving up the spectacle and the profits that a Grand Prix brings.
+So it is better to prevent it, thought the Bahrain Parliament, at the cost of giving up the spectacle and the profits that a Grand Prix brings.
 The Bahrain Grand Prix was more than just a project and could have been realised as early as next year.

-vBut with Formula One, the prostitutes would come in droves".
+"But with Formula One, prostitutes would come en masse".

 "I am grateful to Ferrari for the opportunity it gave me in 2002.
 It was a fantastic experience, which allowed me to improve.
 I had an agreement for the 2003 season, but because of my good relationship with the team, they agreed to let me go".

-The new Ferrari is called F2003-GA, in memory of the Avvocato.
-It is 11:10 a.m. when Jean Todt, his voice barely veiled by emotion, announces the name of the single-seater that will defend the Formula 1 world title.
-GA, or Giovanni Agnelli.
-Long applause.
+The new Ferrari is called F2003-GA, in memory of the Lawyer.
+It is 11:10 am when Jean Todt, his voice barely veiled by emotion, announces the name of the single-seater that will defend the Formula 1 world title.
+GA, that stands for Giovanni Agnelli.
+A long applause.
 The drivers lift the veil covering the Maranello team's latest jewel.
-The Ferrari style is understated, with no special effects or intrusive music.
-For the launch, the Nuova Logistica di Fiorano has been chosen, a futuristic pavilion in the shape of a blimp, with aluminium and plexiglass vaults.
+The Ferrari style is simple, with no special effects or intrusive music.
+For the launch, the Nuova Logistica di Fiorano has been chosen, a futuristic pavilion in the shape of an airship, with aluminium and plexiglass vaults.
 Here, during the rest of the year, the trucks that transport the single-seaters to circuits all over Europe are parked.

-"It's beautiful, we can't wait to see it run on the track".
+"It's beautiful, we can't wait to see it running on the track".

 Says Jean Todt.
 The head of Sports Management has a personal memory of Agnelli:

 "I had the privilege of meeting him often and today I can tell you a little secret: he was the one who mentioned my name to Montezemolo.
 I consider it a privilege to have met him.
-I have been to his office at Lingotto several times, to his boat, to his home in Turin.
-I don't know if there is another person of his stature in the world.
-I think not: kings are born of royal families, he was born a king of himself.
+I have been to his office at Lingotto several times, on his boat, at his home in Turin.
+I don't know if there is another person of his greatness in the world.
+I think not: kings are born from royal families, he was born a king from himself.
 We will miss him".

 The F2003-GA has an important name and a difficult inheritance: it is the evolution, rather than the revolution, of the F2002 that won fifteen races out of seventeen, pulverised all records and rewrote Formula 1 statistics.
-From the nose down to the middle of the chassis, no differences are noticeable, but starting from the sides, the novelties are important: the design of the bellies has changed, the radiators have shrunk, the rear end has been narrowed again thanks to a smaller and more efficient engine and gearbox.
-The power steering is new, the suspension design pure, the electronics have a higher processing speed and engine control is improved.
+From the nose down to the middle of the chassis, no differences are noticeable, but starting from the sides, the novelties are important: the design of the sidepods has changed, the radiators are smaller, the rear end has been narrowed again thanks to a smaller and more efficient engine and gearbox.
+The power steering is new, the suspension design pure, the electronics have a higher processing speed and engine control has been improved.
 The engine, the technological heart of the car born in symbiosis with the chassis, is brand new.
 The engineers have managed to give it 200 more revolutions per minute, take four kilos off it, lower the centre of gravity and increase the power, which remains a secret (an estimated 850 horsepower in race trim).
-The fathers of the F2003-GA take turns on the red stage and those who will have to wean it off and make it grow.
+The fathers of the F2003-GA and those who will have to test it and make it grow take turns on the red stage.
 They all speak Italian, even Michael Schumacher.
 The accent changes, German or Brazilian, English or Italian.
 Ross Brawn, technical director, cold strategist who eats a banana at the decisive moments of every Grand Prix, says he is proud of the car and the people who created it.
 This is his seventh single-seater and each one has been faster than the previous ones.
-In 2003 it would be enough for him to tie.
-Rory Byrne, the designer, explains that the basic philosophy has not changed, but nothing has.
-When he put the white paper to the workbench, he started thinking about how to optimise aerodynamic efficiency, lower the centre of gravity, maximise engine and tyre performance.
+In 2003 it would be enough for him to keep the same results.
+Rory Byrne, the designer, explains that the basic philosophy has not changed, but nothing has stayed the same.
+When he put the white paper on the workbench, he started thinking about how to optimise aerodynamic efficiency, lower the centre of gravity, maximise engine and tyre performance.

 "To take a step forward in performance I had to revise many areas of the car, because the development of the previous model had reached its limits.
 Where the basic design has not changed, it has been refined.
 Almost every part of the single-seater has been redesigned.
 In the wind tunnel and on the test bench the results are beyond expectations.
 It will be the best Ferrari ever".